syncstronk12333/Credit-Card-Fraud-Detector/README.md

 ## 📝 Input File Format
 Your CSV should include the following columns:

-Transaction_ID (unique identifier)
+- Transaction_ID (unique identifier)

-Card_Number
+- Card_Number

-Amount
+- Amount

-Timestamp (in datetime format)
+- Timestamp (in datetime format)

-Latitude, Longitude
+- Latitude, Longitude

-Country
+- Country

-Device_ID
+- Device_ID

-Failed_Auth
+- Failed_Auth

 ## 📦 Output

-View a table of all suspicious transactions with reasons.
+Upload the dataset and view a table of all suspicious transactions with reasons for flagging.

 Download the fraud report as a CSV file.